- Price: $5800-$7600 // 8 NIGHTS / 6 DAYS FISHING

 The Tsimane Pluma Lodge experience is based in one very comfortable lodge built entirely from sustainable wood cut in the nearby jungle.
 There are also two smaller headwater out-camp options, one on the upper Pluma River and one on the upper Itirizama River.
 The main Pluma Lodge features four log cabins and sleeps up to eight anglers.
 Each cabin has a private bathroom with hot water and electricity.
 Pluma lodge is the nicest and most spacious of the three, with the most variety of water to fish.

 SECURE & AGUA NEGRA LODGES

 The Secure & Agua Negra Lodges are both very comfortable jungle lodges.
 Secure lodge offers an out-camp option at its headwaters for the most adventurous guests.
 Agua Negra lodge also operates a new out-camp located in an unspoiled virgin area on its headwaters.
 The capacity at Secure is six anglers; capacity at Agua Negra is only four anglers.
 Both lodges offer comfortable safari style cabins with electricity and private bathrooms with hot water.
-All guests at Secure and Agua Negra Camps have their own SINGLE rooms.

 Fine wines, beers and regular spirits are included in the packaged price.
 If you would like to have some special drink, let us know and we will be glad to do our best to have it available.